yash-ops22/AWS-Project1/README.md

 # Step:5
-Creating an EBS volume and will attach this volume to our instance, then we will mount this EBS volume in the /var/www/html location of our instance.
+Creating an EBS volume and will attach this volume to our instance.

         resource "aws_ebs_volume" "Ebs" {